Dinalii/ZILLOW---Property-Selling-Website/README.md

 7. Make all pages Responsive for 3 layouts (Desktops, iPads and Phones).
 8. Website Security using CSP, HTML Encoding, etc.

+User can check the search functionality by filling the search form using internal JSON data in HTML Search Page.

 ## Made Using

 ### 1. jQuery